-The 650 living units in the student village on Gimle, which is situated on campus.
-Nature is your closest neighbor; just a few minutes away is the walking and hiking area Jegersberg.
+There are 650 living units in the student village on Gimle, which is situated on campus.
+Nature is your closest neighbor; just a few minutes away is the walking and hiking area called Jegersberg.

-When you walk through the main entrance on Campus Kristiansand, you walk straight into “Vrimlehallen”, which is actually the “Vilhelm Krag Hall”.
-This is where the students wander about between lectures, the library, the service centre, IT help, and the cafeteria, which is all located around Vrimlehallen.
+When you walk through the main entrance on Campus Kristiansand, you walk straight into “Vrimlehallen”, “Vilhelm Krag Hall” in English.
+It is also a connecting space for classrooms, the library, the service centre, IT help, and the cafeteria.